Fact sheet: Monitored natural recovery (MNR) and enhanced natural recovery (ENR) – Sediments

 Performance

-MNR performance and recovery time varies depending on sedimentation rates, the dispersion of contaminants within the sediment, the degree of bioturbation as well as contaminant sequestration and biodegradation processes.
-For example, MNR occurs more quickly in net dispositional environments, where contaminated sediments are buried by a layer of clean sediment.
-Performance will also be impacted by the use of complementary technologies and/or acceleration methods (e.g., introduction of a thin capping layer, presence of structures favouring sedimentation).
+MNR performance and recovery time vary depending on sedimentation rates, the dispersion of contaminants within the sediments, the degree of bioturbation, contaminant sequestration and biodegradation processes.
+For example, MNR occurs more quickly in net depositional environments, where a layer of clean sediments buries contaminated sediments.
+Performance will also be impacted by the use of complementary technologies and/or acceleration methods (such as introduction of a thin capping layer, presence of structures favouring sedimentation).

 Measures to improve sustainability or promote ecological remediation